dapr/docs/howto/enable-dapr-api-token-based-authentication/README.md

 > Note, assuming your service is configured with more than one replica, the key rotation process does not result in any downtime.

-## Providing client with JWT token
+## Adding JWT token to client API invocations

 Once token authentication is configured in Dapr, the clients invoking its API will have to append the JWT token to each request.